LSST-strong-lensing/slsim/CONTRIBUTING.rst

 GitHub Workflow
 ---------------

-Fork and Clone the SkyPy Repository
+Fork and Clone the sim-pipeline Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **You should only need to do this step once**

-First *fork* the SkyPy repository.
+First *fork* the sim-pipeline repository.
 A fork is your own remote copy of the repository on GitHub.
 To create a fork:

   1. Go to the `LSST-strong-lensing GitHub Repository <https://github.com/LSST-strong-lensing/sim-pipeline>`_
   2. Click the **Fork** button (in the top-right-hand corner)